llmlks/QuakeWatch/instructions.md

-## QuakeWatch

 This application is meant for visualising and analysing earthquake catalogs.
 The supported catalog types are
 * [The QTM seismicity catalogs (SCEDC)](https://scedc.caltech.edu/research-tools/QTMcatalog.html)
 * [The focal mechanism catalogs (SCEDC)](https://scedc.caltech.edu/research-tools/alt-2011-yang-hauksson-shearer.html)
 * [Basel seismicity catalog](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2019JB017468)
 * [Otaniemi seismicity catalog](https://advances.sciencemag.org/content/5/5/eaav7224)

-To get started, please upload the catalog of your choice undearneath by clicking the upload area underneath these instructions, or by dragging the file onto it.
+To get started, please upload the catalog of your choice by clicking the upload area above, or by dragging the file onto it.

 Once the data has been uploaded, the available features include a map view, a scatter plot view, and a clustering view.
 Each of the features includes a set of configurations to control them.
 With the exception of the clustering view, changes in the settings only take effect after submitting them by clicking on the "Apply" button on each page.